dechristopher/kiwi-raagi/README.md

 ## Endpoints

 All endpoints require the "**KIWI-Raagi-Auth-Token**" header to be set properly with all requests.
-This token can be configured in the config.json in the *authtoken* property.
+This token can be configured in the config.json with the *authtoken* property.

 * [ GET / ] Responds with service version
   * Response format: